Owenjeong/owenjeong.github.io/_posts/2023-10-07-valuation_fcff.md

 *Estimating the Stock's Beta*<br>
 A stock's beta is the sensitivity of that stock's return to the return of the market index.
-It is a measure of systematic risk and can be obtained using the [Key Statistics](https://rapidapi.com/alphawave/api/stock-analysis?endpoint=apiendpoint_dff4b882-4be4-4169-a700-04275c92bdce) endpoint from the [AlphaWave Data Stock Analysis API](https://rapidapi.com/alphawave/api/stock-analysis/endpoints) using the code below.

 ```python